lscalese/objectscript-syntax-for-gitlab/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=flat&logo=AdGuard)](LICENSE)
 # ObjectScript syntax for GitLab

+GitLab provides syntax [highlighting](https://docs.gitlab.com/ee/user/project/highlighting.html) on all files through the Rouge Ruby gem.
+It attempts to guess what language to use based on the file extension, which most of the time is sufficient.

-This a repository to test easily the current status of [rouge project fork](https://github.com/lscalese/rouge) to support ObjectScript.
+This a repository to test easily the current status of [rouge project fork](https://github.com/lscalese/rouge/tree/objectscript) to support ObjectScript syntax.
 It allows to have Ruby environment on docker ready for testing.

 Community article soon...